Holistic Healthcare: Mental Health and Physical Healing

 by Mike Whitmer on Wednesday, May 29, 2019

-How can healthcare providers help provide a patient experience that goes beyond healing physical symptoms?
-As Mental Health Awareness Month comes to a close, we want to share the following story from a patient, whose experience with her healthcare practitioner allowed her to find relief both physically and mentally.
+How can you help provide a patient experience that goes beyond healing physical symptoms?
+The following story is from a patient whose experience with her healthcare practitioner allowed her to find relief, both physically and mentally.

 Mental health is more than just a catch phrase.
 It is so important to take care of ourselves.
 As I reflect on my own journey of physical pain, I realize just how invested in my overall health everyone I have seen has been.
-From chiropractic care to physical therapy to acupuncture, every part of the process, every interaction, every person I have encountered has seen me as more than their patient.
+From naturopathic care to chiropractic care to acupuncture, every part of the process, every interaction, every person I have encountered has seen me as more than their patient.
 They have truly been invested in my own health and well-being.
 And for that I am extremely grateful.

 The pain started after breaking my foot, shortly before getting out of a boot after eight weeks.
 It started as a tingling in my foot, went up my leg and into my spine and lower back.
 On and off sciatic twinges.
-If I’m honest, I went into my first chiropractor appointment skeptical, but optimistic.
+If I’m honest, I went into my first appointment with an alternative healthcare provider skeptical, but optimistic.

 I began a long journey, but one that provided more than just treatment of my physical pain.

 That’s when it clicked.
-Visiting my chiropractor wasn’t just about treating my pain.
+Visiting my healthcare provider wasn’t just about treating my pain.
 It was about treating myself and how I respond to stress in my life.
-My chiropractor could tell that my symptoms were exacerbated by stress and was invested in treating me beyond my physical symptoms.
+My doctor could tell that my symptoms were exacerbated by stress and was invested in treating me beyond my physical symptoms.
 She truly cared about my wellness – inside and out.